 The House Across the Lake by Riley Sager

-Riley Sager’s thriller The House Across the Lake actually begins with the epigraph, “I think he did it but I just can’t prove it.”
+Riley Sager’s thriller The House Across the Lake begins with the epigraph, “I think he did it but I just can’t prove it.”
 This quote hails from Taylor Swift’s “No Body, No Crime.”

 This book is a supernatural thriller about a recently widowed actress who passes time at her family’s Vermont lake house, watching the glamorous couple in the house across the lake through binoculars.